 Today, heeled Oxfords have been back in style for a few years.
 Even the heels are stacked like they were in the 1940s!
 Pick up a pair to wear with your 1940s day dress or your everyday jeans — they look great with both!

-The sling-back shoe was another daywear style, as well as an evening pump.
+The sling-back or bare-back shoe was another daywear style, as well as an evening pump.
 It had a rounded front, sometimes with a small peep-toe opening, and a strap attached with a buckle around the back of the heel.
 Evening shoes had taller heels, while day shoes could be as low as 1/4 inch or with a wedge sole.
 They were usually plain shoes without decoration or detail.

 The beauty was in the simple, understated elegance of showing off a woman’s heel.
 They were considered a sexy shoe and well loved by pinup girls and Hollywood starlets.
 Shelly Winters infamously referred to this style as a “fuck-me” shoe, not because they attracted men, but because this was a phrase she said while prying the tight heels off her aching feet each night.

 Many women took issue with wearing slingbacks and peep toe heels because they exposed stocking seams.
 Peep toes remained small for this reason, and slingbacks were usually worn in evenings when long skirts hid backseams.
 Eventually, manufacturers made reinforced heel and toe stockings to solve the problem.

 Sling-backs have never left fashion since the ’40s.
-What makes new styles more forties than others is the chunky square heel, thick straps, plain dark colors, and a possible small peep toe.
+What makes new styles more forties than others is the chunky square heel or wedge sole, thick straps, plain dark colors, and a possible peep toe.

 Slip In Pumps / 1940s Heels